2csqd2/2csqd2.github.io/README.md

-# This Documents My Marital Separation for the intent to divorce in the state of Virginia
+# This webpage documents my marital separation for the intent to divorce in the state of Virginia..

 ## Getting Started